jtlapp/kysely-mapper/README.md

 ## Mapping Queries

-The query methods don't provide much (if any) value over writing pure Kysely.
-The real value of this utility is its ability to centrally define how objects are mapped to and from database tables.
+The query methods provide little value over writing pure Kysely, as they only improve readability for a few common queries.
+The main value of this utility is its ability to centrally define how objects are mapped to and from database tables.
 The query methods then perform these mappings automatically.

 Each mapping is implemented by a custom 'transform' function.
 The following transform functions are available for customization: